MashedP/dlip-pytorch-DL-good-practises/README.md

 ### Experiment Logging with MLflow
 For tracking experiments, packages like Tensorboard,W&B or Aim exists.
 MLflow is our open-source choice.
 To integrate it smoothly with Hydra, you can follow guidelines in this [blogpost](https://medium.com/optuna/easy-hyperparameter-management-with-hydra-mlflow-and-optuna-783730700e7d).
 Launch the MLflow user interface via `mlflow ui` in your terminal and view it in your browser to monitor the experiments.

+Check the Mlflow tutorial in the `notebooks` folder

 ### Code Packaging